testground/testground/README.md

 There you will find a conceptual system walkthrough, tips on writing test plans, instructions on running test plans, configuring runners and builders, deploying Kubernetes clusters, and a lot more.

-_NOTE: the documentation is work-in-progress (is it ever done?).
-Please report any problems or inaccuracies by [opening a docs issue on this repo](https://github.com/testground/testground/issues/new?assignees=&labels=docs&template=DOCS.md&title=docs%20site:%20%3Cdescribe%20the%20problem%3E)._
+Please report any problems or inaccuracies by [opening a docs issue on this repo](https://github.com/testground/testground/issues/new?assignees=&labels=docs&template=DOCS.md&title=docs%20site:%20%3Cdescribe%20the%20problem%3E).

 ## How does it work?